 I love frankincense!
 Frankincense is an excellent general pain reliever and it has excellent anti-inflammatory properties.
 Frankincense comes from the Boswellia tree.

 One experiment centered around aromatherapy hand massages with frankincense given to people with cancer.
 Surprisingly their pain was significantly reduced.
-This oil also good for people with arthritis.
+This oil is also good for people with arthritis.

 If you have questions about essential oils, you can reach Shyloe Fayad on Facebook, or email her at [email protected]